 If you want to access your pension flexibly through Pension drawdown,

-- Find out if your current scheme offers a flexible access drawdown option, some older schemes don’t.
-If your scheme doesn’t offer pension drawdown then you’ll need to transfer your pension to a scheme that does.
+- Find out if your current scheme offers a flexible access drawdown option; some older schemes don’t.
+If your scheme doesn’t provide pension drawdown, you’ll need to transfer your pension to a scheme that does.

-If it’s the first time you’re requesting money from your pension it could take even longer.
-Pension trustees aren’t known for their lightning-fast customer service, so plan ahead and leave plenty of time until you need the money.
+If it’s the first time you’re requesting money from your pension, it could take even longer.
+Pension trustees aren’t known for their lightning-fast customer service, so plan and leave plenty of time until you need the money.

 How many pensions can you cash in?

-If you have a number of small pensions you may be able to take them as cash lump sums under the trivial lump sum rules as long as you are 55 or meet the criteria for ill-health early retirement.
-You can take up to 3 non-occupational pensions up to the value of £10,000 each and an unlimited number of occupational pensions worth up to £30,000.
+If you have several small pensions you may be able to take them as cash lump sums under the trivial lump sum rules as long as you are 55 or meet the criteria for ill-health early retirement.
+You can take up to 3 non-occupational pensions up to £10,000 each and an unlimited number of occupational pensions worth up to £30,000.

 Can I take Pension Lump Sum at 55?

-Changes to the pension rules in 2015 mean that you now have much more choice about how you access your pension at 55.
-If you have defined contribution pension you can access it from 55.
+Changes to the pension rules in 2015 mean that you now have much more choice about accessing your pension at 55.
+For example, if you have a defined contribution pension, you can access it from 55.

 - Access 25% of your pension pot as tax-free cash and leave the rest invested